In the guide

 If the accuracy of the odometer reading is in doubt, you must make this clear to prospective customers.
 This is usually done by the use of disclaimers (which obscure the entire odometer reading).
 Although they are not a specific legal requirement it is always advisable to use disclaimers to avoid the potential false mileage description being read by consumers.
 Disclaimers are an attempt to remove or negate the description of the mileage given by the odometer to prevent the misleading action occurring.
 However, it isn't sufficient to disclaim all mileages without carrying out checks to confirm their accuracy.
 At best, it may be possible to indicate, using a disclaimer, that you have been unable to verify the mileage.

-For further information see 'Car traders and consumer law', Part A, in Business Companion's Business in Focus section.
+More detailed information on mileage descriptions can be found in 'Car traders and consumer law', Part A, in Business Companion's Business in Focus section.

 For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.